-The asset allocation strategy and selection of underlying investments for the Nuveen Lifecycle Funds have been determined on the basis of their contribution to return outcomes and volatility management during periods of savings and over the course of an individual's retirement.
-When considering the composition of funds to ultimately include within the equity, fixed-income and direct real estate asset classes, we categorize funds into one of six market sectors:
+The asset allocation strategy and selection of underlying investments for the Nuveen Lifecycle Index Funds have been determined on the basis of their contribution to return outcomes during periods of savings and over the course of an individual's retirement.
+When considering the composition of funds to ultimately include within the equity and fixed-income asset classes, we categorize funds into one of five market sectors:

-- · Domestic equity
+- Domestic equity

 - Non-U.S. equity (including both developed and emerging markets)

-- Fixed income (including core, core plus, non-U.S. bond, high yield and emerging-markets debt)
+- · Fixed income

 - · Short-term fixed income

-- · Inflation-protected assets
+- Inflation-protected assets

-- · Direct real estate